Commitment to Environmental Practices

 Switched to Energy Efficient Lightbulbs throughout the Campus

-Swithed to an Energy Efficient Cooling System for the Walk-In Fridge/Freezer
+Switched to an Energy Efficient Cooling System for the Walk-In Fridge/Freezer

-Installed Two EV Charging Stations
+Installed Two Electric Vehible Charging Stations

 Installed Solar Panels on the Dharma Hall to Offset Electricity Usage